A simple analytical model of magnetic jets: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-We thank Arieh K{\"o}nigl, Serguei Komissarov and Sasha Veledina for valuable discussions.
+We thank Arieh K{\"o}nigl, Serguei Komissarov and Sasha Veledina for valuable discussions, and the referee for valuable suggestions.
 We acknowledge support from the Polish National Science Center under the grants 2019/35/B/ST9/03944 and 2021/41/B/ST9/04306.